 The National Cooperative Research Act (P.L.
 98-462) encourages companies to undertake joint research.
 The legislation clarifies the antitrust laws and requires that a "rule of reason" standard be applied in determinations of violations of these laws; cooperative research ventures are not to be judged illegal "per se."
 It eliminates treble damage awards for those research ventures found in violation of the antitrust laws if prior disclosure (as defined in the law) has been made.
 P.L.
 98-462 also makes changes in the way attorney fees are awarded.
 Defendants can collect attorney fees in specified circumstances, including when the claim is judged frivolous, unreasonable, without foundation, or made in bad faith.
 However, the attorney fee award to the prevailing party may be offset if the court decides that the prevailing party conducted a portion of the litigation in a manner which was frivolous, unreasonable, without foundation, or in bad faith.
 These provisions were included to discourage frivolous litigation against joint research ventures without simultaneously discouraging suits of plaintiffs with valid claims.
-Over 700 joint research ventures have filed with the Department of Justice since passage of this legislation.
+Between 1985 (when the law went into effect) and 2003, 913 joint research ventures have filed with the Department of Justice.